muratk5n/thirdwave/en/tweets/2019/week8.md

 ---

-@WSJ

-Warren Buffett's Berkshire Hathaway swung to a $25.4 billion loss in the fourth quarter due in part to an unexpected write-down at Kraft Heinz

----

 @skwp Feb 21 More Building on @BtcpayServer is surreal.
 In a day I have a functional site accepting payments from anywhere in the world directly to my wallet.
 Neither I as a merchant nor they as the